20 Degrés Sud

 The Beachfront Rooms offer 35 - 50m² of space and enjoy a waterfront location with a view across to Grand Baie.
 7 of the 10 rooms offer an additional outdoor shower.

-The 50m² Suites are located just 20 meters from the water and each has an outdoor Jacuzzi.
+The 50m² Suites are located just 20 metres from the water and each has an outdoor Jacuzzi.

 The Austral Suites are all different, each offering 80 - 100m² of space.
 Those on the ground floor have a small private plunge pool and those located on the first floor have a Jacuzzi.